Morning, Thursday, 6th February 2020

 - London’s water system - modernising infrastructure for delivery and waste, managing multi-site completion, and minimising disruption;

-- Port capacity - expansion, digitisation, connectivity, and facilities for business;
+- Port capacity - expansion, digitisation, connectivity, and facilities for business; and

 - Engagement with partners and stakeholders - business cases, project consent, and the potential role of land-value capture;